 How to Dry Fresh Rosemary

 Fresh rosemary is easiest to use because the leaves are soft and pliable.
-It is easy to preserve the flavor of the herb but drying rosemary makes the leaves hard and woody.
+It’s easy to preserve the flavor of the herb but drying rosemary makes the leaves hard and woody.
 The process of how to dry rosemary can include grinding the dry needles into powder for use without the hard texture.

-You can just leave a stem of rosemary on the counter and it will dry but to ensure safety and quality, a food dehydrator is useful.
+You can just leave a stem of rosemary on the counter and it will dry, but to ensure safety and quality, a food dehydrator is useful.
 Dry the stems in a single layer on the dehydrator trays.
 Pull off the leaves after they are dry and store rosemary whole or ground.
 Other methods of how to dry rosemary can be done by hanging on a clothes hanger or pulling off the leaves and letting them dry in a single layer on a cookie sheet.

 A pretty and easy way of drying rosemary is to make tied bouquets.
 The herb is attractive with numerous leaves and a rich green color.
 When bundled and tied with a bright ribbon, the bouquet emits a fresh evergreen scent as it dries.
-Hang the bundles in a warm, dry area until the needles start to fall off.
-Then remove the leaves by rubbing the stem upwards over a bowl or bag.
+Hang the bundles in a warm, dry area until the needles start to fall off, then remove the leaves by rubbing the stem upwards over a bowl or bag.

 How to Store Rosemary